sayali0512/LAMP/docs/Parameters.md

 ## Available Parameters

+### Type Of Template

+This represents type of the template.

+Type: String

+Default: LAMP ARM TEMPLATE

 ### _artifactsLocation

 The base URI where artifacts required by this template are located.
 When the template is deployed using the accompanying scripts, a private location in the subscription will be used and this value will be automatically generated.